 These two proverbs suit in the best manner my introduction of the Ubiq Audio Model Speakers.
-They are the product of a few years extensive work and lifetime experience combined in a very special team; Igor Kante, Janez Mesarič and Miro Krajnc.
-Each of them contributed their own expertise, know-how and passion in the creation of these stand-out loudspeakers.
+They are the product of a few years extensive work and lifetime experience combined in a very special team lead by Igor Kante.
 The Model One speakers speak for themselves and mesmerize one instantly with both aesthetic and sonic appeal.

-Even a slightest glance at the pictures and a few notes` strike will let you know what I’m pointing at.
-These loudspeakers hide their complexity and potent musical impact under the elegant, stylish - timeless shell.
+Even the slightest glance at the pictures and a few notes` strikes will let you know what I’m pointing at.
+These loudspeakers hide their complexity and potent musical impact under the elegant, stylish – timeless shell.

 Before getting into details, let me say a few words about their creators.

-Although the fundamental acoustic and product design development phase was worked out initially by Miro Krajnc and Janez Mesarič, Igor is the founding father and mastermind behind the Ubiq Audio Model One speakers.
+Igor is the founding father and mastermind behind the Ubiq Audio Model One speakers.
 He took immense effort to find the right combination of electronics, building materials and final design clues in creating and finalizing the speakers.
-Both sound performance and design were refined painstakingly by his efforts and in constant collaboration with both Miro and Janez.
+Both sound performance and design were refined painstakingly by his efforts.

 The task of converting an electrical signal into an acoustic one is anything but trivial.
 Upon entering the loudspeaker, the signal is split (unless it is a single wide range driver equipped speaker) into two, three or more ways.
 The aim is to reproduce the complete musical content as well as possible and this, as evidence has shown, is an impossible task for a single driver trying to reproduce a sufficiently wide frequency range, properly balanced with enough dynamics and natural resolution; the end result is just too crippled to be reminiscent of a live event.
 More drivers are needed for a decent result, but then another question appears: Is a two-way speaker up to the task or do we need a three-way speaker?
 Since the whole musical spectrum is divided basically into low, mid and high frequencies, the latter seems an optimal solution but there are always some compromises involved.
 Still, with the experience of the live sound and using it as a reference, the priorities can be set quickly and this is exactly what the Ubiq Audio team did.